-Many software changes are linked to Making Tax Digital for business, a Government project aimed at putting tax information together in one online place.
+Many software changes are linked to Making Tax Digital (MTD) for business, a Government project aimed at putting tax information together in one online place.
 Intended to bring the UK tax system into the 21st Century, by providing businesses with a modern, streamlined service to keep their tax records and provide information to HM Revenue & Customs (HMRC).

 Client Advisory Services

-Not surprisingly, the nature of Client Advisory Services is evolving to take technological changes into account.
-This means our industry needs to be adding new services to their practice portfolio not only to stand out from the crowd, but because clients now expect their accountant to offer an enhanced service including business support and advice.
+Not surprisingly, the nature of client advisory services is evolving to take technological changes into account.
+This means our industry needs to be adding new services to their practice portfolio not only to stand out from the crowd, but because clients now expect their accountant to offer an enhanced service, including business support and advice.

 First choice for small business services

-With a network of more than 290 highly visible high street shops and offices across the UK, our accountants are ideally placed to take advantage of the opportunities that change is bringing.
+With a network of more than 400 highly visible high street shops and offices across the UK, our accountants are ideally placed to take advantage of the opportunities that change is bringing.

-TaxAssist Accountants is currently 22nd in the latest Accountancy Age Top 50 Firms survey.
+TaxAssist Accountants has risen to 21st in the latest Accountancy Age Top 50 Firms survey.
 TaxAssist Accountants entered the Top 50 back in 2010 as the UK's 34th largest firm.BACK TO TOP